Tattoo Aftercare: Do’s and Don’ts

 - Keep your tattoo out of contact from clothes or avoid leaning on it.
 It’s a fresh wound just in case you forgot!

-Weeks of healing and a little help from a topical anesthetic gel would probably get you through it all.
-If you take these tips seriously, congratulations!
+Weeks of healing and a little help from our Hush gel would probably get you through it all.
 Once, your tattoo has fully-healed, you can show it off to your family and friends with pride!
 Ain’t that sweet?